samirettali/blog/content/writeups/ritsec-2019.md

 ```

 ## findme - 400 points
 > Find me!
 Challenge created by Security Risk Advisors for RITSEC CTF
 > [findme.pcap](/files/ritsec-2019/findme.pcap)

-By analyzing the `.pcap` file with Wireshark, we can see that there are two main
+By analyzing the pcap file with Wireshark, we can see that there are two main
 streams of data.
 The interesing one is the number 1, let's check it:
 ![](/images/ritsec-2019/findme.png)
-It looks like there are two `base64` encoded strings.
+It looks like there are two base64 encoded strings.
 The first one decodes to a
 [link](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to the Rickroll song, a
 recurrent thing in this CTF.
 The second one is where the juice is.
-It is a `gzip` archive, so after writing
+It is a gzip archive, so after writing
 the string in a file let's decode and extract it:
 ```
 $ base64 -d data | gunzip